jimmycrequer/lec-casters-graph/README.md

 ![Diagem](/img/database-model.png)

-## Setup
+## Import the data

-Copy the following files into the `import` folder of your Neo4j installation, then run the following queries.
+Copy the following files into the `import` folder of your Neo4j installation.

 - teams.csv
 - matches.csv
 - casters.csv

+Then run the following queries to import the data.

 ```
 LOAD CSV WITH HEADERS FROM "file:///teams.csv" AS row